emilyjspencer/Notes/API/README.md

 GraphQL is an API design architecture, developed by Facebook but with a different approach to REST which is much more flexible.
-* It has become a popular means of communication between web applications server
+* It has become a popular means of communication between web applications and servers.
 * The GraphQL philosophy is very different from the resource-based approach of REST.
 * A GraphQL server can help us to overcome the challenges associated with a REST-based approach
 * If there were a situation where the developer were using a REST API, and would have